remult/remult/README.md

 - :sparkles: Input validation, defined once, runs both on the backend and on the frontend for best UX
 - :lock: Fine-grained code-based API authorization
 - :zap: Zero-boilerplate CRUD API routes with paging, sorting, and filtering for Express / Fastify / Next.js / Nuxt / Sveltekit / Nest / Hapi / Hono / Koa others...
-- :page_with_curl: Works with Postgres / MySQL / MongoDB / SQLite / Sql Server / Oracle ...
+- :page_with_curl: Database - Postgres / MySQL / MongoDB / SQLite / Sql Server / Oracle ...
 - :relieved: Can be easly added to your existing projects
 - :mega: **NEW - Zero-boilerplate realtime live-queries**